-Registration Agency means the Florida Department of Education, Division of Career and Adult Education, Bureau of Standards, Benchmarks and Frameworks, Apprenticeship Section that has responsibility for registering apprenticeship programs and apprentices; providing technical assistance; conducting quality assurance assessments and reviews of registered apprenticeship programs for compliance with the requirements of 29 CFR part 29 and this State Plan.
+Registration Agency means the Florida Department of Education, which is the recognized State Apprenticeship Agency and has responsibility for registering apprenticeship programs and apprentices; providing technical assistance; conducting quality assurance assessments and reviews of registered apprenticeship programs for compliance with the requirements of 29 C.F.R.
+Part 29 and this State Plan.